ir-nlp-csui/aksara/README.md

     3. Add the win32 folder path (from precompiled foma zip) to environment variable PATH

-2. Download Aksara distribution from [aksara-distribution](https://gitlab.cs.ui.ac.id/api/v4/projects/ppl-fasilkom-ui%2F2023%2Fkelas-a%2Fnlp%2Fnlp-aksara/jobs/artifacts/development/raw/dist/aksara-0.0.1.tar.gz?job=build_distribution)

-3. [OPTIONAL] It is strongly recommended to use virtual environment (see [venv](https://docs.python.org/3/library/venv.html) on how to create Python virtual environment using venv)
+2. [OPTIONAL] It is strongly recommended to use virtual environment (see [venv](https://docs.python.org/3/library/venv.html) on how to create Python virtual environment using venv)

-4. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Aksara library (it is recommended to use virtual environment to avoid dependency conflicts).
+3. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Aksara library (it is recommended to use virtual environment to avoid dependency conflicts).

     ```console
-    pip install <path-to-aksara-distribution>
+    pip install -U aksara
     ```

 ## Usage